kmitsolution/DevOps-Mastering/On-Prem-DevOps/02_git-VersionControl/03_Branches/09_gitflow.md

 ## Windows
 1. Download the gizp file from https://sourceforge.net/projects/git-flow-avh-edition.mirror/files/
 2. Extract the Scripts: Open your downloaded Release 1.12.3.zip folder.
-Find the files inside named: git-flow,git-flow-init,git-flow-feature,git-flow-release,git-flow-hotfix
+3. Find the files inside named: git-flow,git-flow-init,git-flow-feature,git-flow-release,git-flow-hotfix
-3. Move to Git Folder: Open a separate File Explorer window, navigate to your computer's main Git path:textC:\Program Files\Git\usr\bin
+4. Move to Git Folder: Open a separate File Explorer window, navigate to your computer's main Git path C:\Program Files\Git\usr\bin
-4. Paste: Copy those files out of the ZIP and paste them directly into that usr\bin folder
+5. Paste: Copy those files out of the ZIP and paste them directly into that usr\bin folder
-5. Close the Terminal and Open a new terminal or command prompt
+6. Close the Terminal and Open a new terminal or command prompt
-6. Run git flow version
+7. Run git flow version

 # Main Git Flow Commands